ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``WRTCMP_dlat``: (Default: "")
    Size (in degrees) of a grid cell on the write component grid (expressed in terms of the rotated latitude).

-..
-COMMENT: Descriptions for all variables in this section were removed from config_defaults... why?

 **The following parameters must be set when** ``WRTCMP_output_grid`` **is set to "lambert_conformal":**